 The Board of Directors has nominated Messrs.
-Robert E. Aikman, Anthony V. Dub, V. Richard Eales, Thomas J. Edelman, Allen Finkelson, Alexander P. Lynch, and John H. Pinkerton (all of whom are currently members of the Board of Directors) and Mr. Jonathan S. Linker to serve as Directors of the Company for terms of one year expiring at the 2003 Annual Meeting of Stockholders or until their successors have been elected and qualified.
-Mr. James E. McCormick has elected to retire from the Board for personal reasons effective with the 2002 Annual Meeting.
-At that time, he will be designated a Director Emeritus.
-While Mr. McCormick will no longer be a voting member of the Board, he will be invited to attend Board meetings and will serve as a consultant to the Board and the Company.
+Robert E. Aikman, Anthony V. Dub, V. Richard Eales, Allen Finkelson, Jonathan S. Linker and John H. Pinkerton (all of whom served as directors during 2002) and Mr. Charles L. Blackburn, who was just added to the Board on April 14, 2003, to serve as directors of the Company for terms of one year expiring at the 2004 Annual Meeting of Stockholders or until their successors have been elected and qualified.
+Messrs.
+Thomas J. Edelman and Alexander P. Lynch have elected not to stand for reelection to the Board at the 2003 Annual Meeting.